augmented-os/augmented-os/docs/architecture/components/business_store_service/interfaces/internal.md

   * If Validation Service is down or returns invalid, BSS will not proceed with schema update and will return error to client.
 * **Auth Service API**: Various interactions:
   * To **resolve user/tenant** info if needed (though JWT likely contains enough, sometimes might need to fetch more data or verify something).
-  * To fetch **encryption keys or secrets** if using Auth’s key management: e.g., `GET /api/auth/tenants/{tenantId}/keys/data-encryption-key` (just an example endpoint) to retrieve a key to use for encryption.
+  * To fetch **encryption keys or secrets** if using Auth's key management: e.g., `GET /api/auth/tenants/{tenantId}/keys/data-encryption-key` (just an example endpoint) to retrieve a key to use for encryption.
 This would be done at startup or first use and then cached.
   * Possibly to record audit info?
 Or to get a service token for cross-service auth.
 Typically, each service might use a service account JWT or mutual TLS for internal calls.
 BSS would have credentials to call Auth and Validation.
-* **Observability/Logging Service API**: If there’s a centralized Logging service (or if using something like Elastic or a Logging Gateway), BSS might not call it directly but rather just emit logs to STDOUT or a collector.
+* **Observability/Logging Service API**: If there's a centralized Logging service (or if using something like Elastic or a Logging Gateway), BSS might not call it directly but rather just emit logs to STDOUT or a collector.
 However, for metrics, it might push custom metrics if needed, though likely metrics are scraped (Prometheus).
   * For example, if there's an incidents or alerts service, BSS might call it if a serious issue arises (like cannot apply a schema after several retries, send an alert).
 * **Task Execution Service API**: Could be two-way, but one pattern: BSS might schedule a job by calling Task Execution:
   * e.g., `POST /api/task/schedule` with a payload to execute an async task (like regenerate embeddings, or run a bulk operation on tenant data).